Skip to main content

 Error Loading Config

-The supportFile configuration option was removed from the root configutation object in Cypress version 10.0.0.
+The supportFile configuration option was removed from the root configuration object in Cypress version 10.0.0.
 Instead, it must be added within each testing type's configuration object as a separate property if you would like to use a file other than the default supportFile configuration.

 Use modules for utility functions